ateTams08/ncr-heat-index/README.md

 1. **Data Extraction** — main.py fetches hourly temperature, humidity, and apparent temperature for 18 NCR locations from the OpenMeteo API.
 2. **Data Transformation** — Data is cleaned, timestamps are set to Philippine Standard Time (GMT+8), and heat index values are classified using PAGASA risk levels.
-3. **Data Storage** — The processed data is automatically appended to a Google Sheets file via Google Cloud.
+3. **Data Storage** — The processed data is automatically appended to Google Sheets using the Google Sheets API.
 4. **Automation** — GitHub Actions runs the pipeline every day at 8:00 AM Manila Time.
-5. **Visualization** — Tableau Public connects to Google Sheets with 24-hour sync to display the live dashboard.
+5. **Visualization** — Tableau Public connects to Google Sheets with a daily dashboard refresh to display the live dashboard.

 ---